dee-desu/reading-notes/README.md

 # reading-notes
-## Notes and observations about my understanding of every class reading
+## Notes and observations about my understanding of every class reading in 301 classes